najoungkim/najoungkim.github.io/index.md

 * * *
 ### Updates
+* July 2023: <a href="https://arxiv.org/abs/2212.10003">Entity Tracking in Language Models</a> received the <a href="https://2023.aclweb.org/program/best_papers/">Area Chair Award</a> on the Interpretability & Analysis track at ACL!
+* July 2023: <a href="https://arxiv.org/abs/2307.02477">Reasoning or Reciting?
+Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks</a> is on arXiv.
+* June 2023: <a href="https://arxiv.org/abs/2306.09479">Writeup of the Inverse Scaling Competition</a> and <a href="https://arxiv.org/abs/2306.07934">new Google work on defeasible reasoning</a> are on arXiv.
+* May 2023: Preprint of <a href="https://arxiv.org/abs/2305.15269">Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples</a> is now on arXiv.
 * May 2023: The following papers were accepted to ACL 2023.
 	* <a href="https://arxiv.org/abs/2212.10003">(QA)^2: Question Answering with Questionable Assumptions</a>.
 Najoung Kim,\* Phu Mon Htut,\* Sam Bowman, and Jackson Petty
 	* <a href="https://arxiv.org/abs/2212.10003">Entity Tracking in Language Models</a>.
 Najoung Kim* and Sebastian Schuster*